ander428/StanfordMSA/README.md

 ## **Introduction**

  With the rising issue of mass shootings in America, our group found it to be a relevant topic to do research and analysis to further investigate this issue.
-The files for this project can be found [here](https://github.com/ander428/StanfordMSA).
 Initially, we thought that we could create models that would help us predict the total number of victims of a given mass shooting, however, the models instead indicated significant variables that affect the number of victims if a mass shooting were to occur.

 *The Data*